mongosnow/Gamemaker-2-Screen-Transitions/README.md

 Cuts to the next room by fading out a screenshot of the previous one.

 #### Color version:
-Is the classic fade in and out most games have, especially in black.
+Will fade to a color and then out.

 #### Other features
 - You can change the fade in and fade out speeds separately.